ProfRandom/WCB-Canon/Canon Files/Binaries 5 — The Roche Limit.md

 ## Roche Limit

-The **Roche Limit** marks the distance from a massive primary at which the tidal gradient across a secondary body equals the secondary’s own gravitational cohesion.
+The **Roche Limit** marks the distance from a massive primaron at which the tidal gradient across a secondron body equals the secondron’s own gravitational cohesion.
 Inside this limit, a self-gravitating satellite can no longer remain intact; it is tidally disrupted into fragments or rings.

-For a rigid satellite of density $\rho_s$ orbiting a primary of density $\rho_p$ and radius $R_p$:
+For a rigid satellite of density $\rho_s$ orbiting a primaron of density $\rho_p$ and radius $R_p$:

 $$
 R_r \approx 2.44\,R_p